RinMinase/minimal-new-tab/README.md

 ## Updating the extension in Chrome

-Process is set to manual to prevent "additional components" being added to the page

 1. Navigate to the [releases section](https://github.com/RinMinase/minimal-new-tab/releases) and download the latest release, or [click here](https://github.com/RinMinase/minimal-new-tab/releases/latest/download/newtab.zip) to download it.

 2. Unzip the file using your prefered tool.